caibengbu/ecma33330_proj/README.md

 # Replicating Shimer (2012)

-This repostory manages codes for replicating “Reassessing the Ins and Outs of Unemployment” (Shimer, 2012), and extends the framework to more recent data during the Covid-19 pandemic.
+This repostory manages codes for replicating “Reassessing the Ins and Outs of Unemployment” (Shimer, 2012), and extends the framework using latest data during the Covid-19 pandemic.

 ## How to run the package
 Shimer (2012) processed monthly CPS files from January 1976 to January 2005.
 You can download and analyze with more recent data using our code.
 The default timespan is January 1976 - March 2021.
 You can compile this package by typing